aliwalker/cdb/README.md

 # Cdb [![Build Status](https://travis-ci.com/aliwalker/cdb.svg?branch=master)](https://travis-ci.com/aliwalker/cdb)

+**NOTE: the primary goal of this project is to learn and implement the 2PC protocol.
+As a course lab, it has served its purpose.**

 Cdb is simple distributed key-value data store that utilizes 2-phase commit and leveldb.
 It consists of one coordinator and multiple participants.
 The client interacts with the coordinator using a simplified RESP message format over a TCP connection, while the coordinator sends RPC to all its participants.

 Cdb implements the requirements of the [Extreme version](https://github.com/1989chenguo/CloudComputingLabs/tree/master/Lab3#353-extreme-version) of the [CloudComputingLabs](https://github.com/1989chenguo/CloudComputingLabs/tree/master/Lab3).
 This means that the following claims hold: